Iram94/connect_database/README.md

 # connect_database
-Wrote web pages then connect them to the database.
+Wrote web pages using HTML and PHP then connect them to the PhpMyAdmin database.
+Here are my works https://ridelink.web.app